 - Water station

 - Live music

 Please note: The Sport is a one day event and riders can not practice the timed stages on Friday.
-There will be and alternative practice/demo loop and a map for a 30km loop in with similar levels of technical difficulty to practice on.
+There will be and alternative practice/demo loop with similar levels of technical difficulty to practice on.